You once referred to an article as a blog and vice versa because you didn’t know the difference between article and blog writing.

 When I started my freelance writing journey, it was quite hard to differentiate between an article and a blog.

 I knew they were pretty much the same thing, so I ended up using the two phrases interchangeably.

-So today, I decided to clear the air and point out a few elements to help writers to understand the difference between the two and command better freelance writing rates.
+Today, I decided to clear the air and point out a few elements to help writers understand the difference between the two and command better freelance writing rates.

 Let’s dive in.